BrittanyPotter/PersonalDatasetProject/README.md

 ## Data Process

 When looking through data sets, the open policing data from Stanford University stuck out.
 In the data each row represents a stop by police officers.
 It contains multiple data files from many different cities in the United States.
 This data can be found at https://openpolicing.stanford.edu/data/ .
-For this Assignment I chose to use the data from Little Rock, Arkansas because it was a manageable size and had information that I was interested in.
+For this assignment I chose to use the data from Little Rock, Arkansas because it was a manageable size and had information that I was interested in.
 This data is all from the year 2017.
 When looking through the data I found that some ages were missing, so I decided to discard those rows.

 ---